hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Break forth, and his astounding name display;
 >
-> His rivals will be in the distance hurl'd,
+> His rivals will be in the distance hurled,
 >
-> And our professor poze the dancing world.
+> And our professor pose the dancing world.
 >
 > The town will then no doubt a deference show
 >